-I have made applesauce every year for the last 6 years.
-I can’t believe I have never blogged about how to do it.
-After living in the Pacific Northwest (Portland area) for 5 years I became spoiled by all the produce plunder.
+I have made applesauce every year for the last 10 years.
+After living in the Pacific Northwest (Portland area) for 5 years I became spoiled by all the amazing apple splendor.
 One particular house we lived in had two large apple trees and I became accustomed to pillaging the trees every fall to make apple butter, sauce, and filling along with several pies, cobblers and muffins.
-So when I moved to Indiana I was super bummed to have to now pay for apples.
+So when I moved to the midwest I was super bummed to have to now pay for apples.
 Boo!
 But since apples have a near and dear place in my heart and I was spoiled by homemade applesauce for years I still take time to can every year.
 This year I had a friend named Jen who wanted to learn how to can applesauce.
 So I invited her over and took pictures of the process to update this post.

 One bushel of apples (I use a variety)